-601. Nursing Administration I (5).
+- 601. Nursing Administration I (5).
 Pr., Licensed as a Registered Nurse, permission of instructor.
 Application of organizational theory to the administration of nursing services in a variety of health care settings.
-Content includes administrative science, organizational process and structures, and relationship between individual and organizational behaviors.

-- 602. Nursing Administration II (5).
+Content includes administrative science, organizational process and structures, and relationship between individual and organizational behaviors. - 602.
+Nursing Administration II (5).
 Pr., Licensed as a Registered Nurse, NUR 601.
-Focuses on the nursing administrator's management of human fiscal resources in a variety of health care settings.
+Focuses on the nursing administrator's management of human and fiscal resources in a variety of health care settings.
 This course is organized by management functions: planning, organizing, directing, and controlling.
-603. Nursing Administrative Practicum (5) (1 hr. seminar, 12 hrs. lab). - Pr., Licensed as a Registered Nurse, NUR 601, NUR 602, completion of at least two-thirds of the course work for the M.B.A. or M.P.A.
+603. Nursing Administrative Practicum (5) (1 hr. seminar, 12 hrs. - 603.
+Nursing Administrative Practicum (5) (1 hr. seminar, 12 hrs. lab).
+Pr., Licensed as a Registered Nurse, NUR 601, NUR 602, completion of at least two-thirds of the course work for the M.B.A. or M.P.A.

 This practicum provides students the opportunity to integrate organizational theory and administrative practice through participation in selected aspects of the administrative process within a health care delivery system.

-The School of Sciences Dr. Joseph B. Hill, Dean
+Dr. Joseph B. Hill, Dean

-Ph.D. in Public Administration

-Master of Science in Justice and Public Safety Master of Political Science Master of Science in Psychology Master of Public Administration
+Ph.D. in Public Administration Master of Science in Justice and Public Safety Master of Political Science Master of Science in Psychology Master of Public Administration